What Is Data Intelligence?

 Today we can see some of those attempts at play, but it seems that they don’t always hit the mark.
 The entertainment industry, or AAA games and blockbuster movies to be precise, have a vast audience, and as a result, they have to deal with big data.
 You have millions of users, and you want to ensure they come back for your sequels, for example.
 As these are users that come from different geographies, consist of different age groups, and have different backgrounds, it’s hard to extract the content formula based on their feedback, so very often, the companies examine their product.
 They break down the story plot, characters, marketing campaign, recent events, etc. And once those elements are isolated, they probably compare it to all the gathered demographics.

 Unfortunately, this way is not reliable as all you get is the same formula with a few tweaks here and there that grows stale very soon.
 Of course, big data can have far broader implications than figuring out how to make a film or a game that everyone will love.
-Big data can be used for creating personalized marketing, monitoring health conditions by relying on data inputs from wearable devices, handling navigation software on a large scale, and much more.
+Big data can be used for creating personalized marketing, monitoring health conditions by relying on data inputs from wearable devices, handling navigation software on a large scale, reporting and much more.
 That being said, raw data is always growing, and having tools that can make sense of it all for a specific context seems impossible, as more variables mean less fidelity.

 How to get accurate data intelligence and use it